scheruvu1/germany_education_paper/README.md

-This repository contains the files needed to reproduce the results reported in the study:
+This repository contains the code needed to reproduce the results reported in the study Cheruvu, Sivaram.
-Cheruvu, Sivaram.
 "Education, public support for institutions, and the separation of powers."
 Political Science Research and Methods 11, no. 3 (2023): 570-587.
+Replication data files were too large to upload here and can be found at Harvard Dataverse: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PG4UGE

 Operating system: macOS Monterey (12.3.1)
 Statistical software: RStudio 2021.09.1+372 "Ghost Orchid" Release (8b9ced188245155642d024aa3630363df611088a, 2021-11-08) for macOS